wilgaboury/sbdb/explain.md

 ## Conclusion

 I see this database as filling a neglected niche for applications that need persistent storage.
 As already expounded upon, filesystems by themselves do not offer the ACID guarantees needed for non-trivial resilient applications.
 Other embedded databases (like SQLite, RocksDB, LMDB, etc.) are more complex, and by using a single file, prevent truly concurrent multi-process writes.
 Full DBMSs are heavy on resources and incur higher operational burden; they are also not well suited for applications intending to be distributed and run by others as a single executable.
-SubsidiaDB is by no means better than these other solutions, but it brings a different set of tradeoffs to the table.
+SubsidiaDB is not strictly better than these other solutions but it brings a different set of tradeoffs to the table.

 ### Addendum on Hierarchical Databases